Apollo1840/StudyTimeBoard/README.md

 ### todo:
 - show the study king of today.
+- switch it to user-base web-app.

+### outlook:
 - use Database software to check updates then update the charts regularly, instead of tigered by visit the web.

-### outlook:
 - new way to record time
 - gamefication
 - join study group to see group leadboard.
 - study time can earn study-coin
-- study zone (decoration use study-coin)
+- study zone (decoration using study-coin)
-- earn study-coin with group
+- earn study-coin within group
 - visit others study zone

 ## Live demo